Soledad Miranda

 with special thanks to

-Pedro Moya and Millard Sexty
+Jordi, Pedro Moya, and Millard Sexty